-- 16.5 In 2000 the Council produced a Landscape Character Assessment64 which contains a detailed analysis of the Hartlepool landscape, and provides a tool that can assist with informed decision making regarding development proposals and in drawing up proposals to enhance the landscape and natural environment. - 16.6 The Borough's coastline is important for its ecological and wildlife interest, particularly for internationally important populations of migratory and wintering water birds.
+- and gently undulating farmland, and towards the south east of the Borough merges into the flat, estuarine landscape around the mouth of the River Tees. - 16.5 In 2000 the Council produced a Landscape Character Assessment64 which contains a detailed analysis of the Hartlepool landscape, and provides a tool that can assist with informed decision making regarding development proposals and in drawing up proposals to enhance the landscape and natural environment. - 16.6 The Borough's coastline is important for its ecological and wildlife interest, particularly for internationally important populations of migratory and wintering water birds.
 The coastal strip also has areas of geological importance, including the nationally important Hartlepool Submerged Forest Site of Special Scientific Interest (SSSI).
 The coastline is also important asset in providing opportunities for recreation and tourism Seaton Carew and its beaches has long been a popular day visit attraction for people from Hartlepool and further afield. - 16.7 The mosaic of intertidal and wetland habitats within the Tees Estuary are internationally designated as the Teesmouth and Cleveland Coast Special Protection Area (SPA) and a Ramsar site65, due to its importance for water birds.
 Part of Hartlepool's coastline is also designated as an SPA and currently there are proposals to extend the SPA designation to cover the whole of the coastline.
 Currently there are four nationally important Sites of Special Scientific Interest (SSSI) within the Borough, and four SSSIs partially located in the Borough.
 There is a National Nature Reserve designated on part of the Tees Estuary, and currently there are six local nature reserves, forty three Local Wildlife Sites, and six Local Geological Sites within the Borough. - 16.8 As whole the Borough has relatively low tree cover compared to other areas of the Tees Valley.
 Notable exceptions are the Wynyard area in the south west of the Borough and Thorpe Bulmer Dene which forms most of the northern boundary of the Borough.
 In the 2006 Hartlepool Local Plan both these areas were designated as 'local' Special Landscape Areas to provide both additional protection from development and to encourage schemes for landscape enhancement.
-For a number of years most of the rural area of Hartlepool was included within the 'Tees Forest'66.
-Although the Tees Forest initiative no longer operates most of the aims of the project67 remain relevant and are reflected in local plan policies and other projects developed or supported by the local authority. - 16.9 One of the features of Hartlepool, in common with other parts of the Tees Valley, is areas of open space extending from the countryside into the built-up
+For a number of years most of the rural area of Hartlepool was included within the 'Tees Forest' Although the Tees Forest initiative no longer operates most of the aims of the project for remain relevant and are reflected in local plan policies and other projects developed or supported by the local authority. - 16.9 One of the features of Hartlepool, in common with other parts of the Tees Valley, is areas of open space extending from the countryside into the built-up